 7. Abandoned Cart Recovery

 Shopify allows the sellers to recover the carts abandoned by the customers.
-This feature helps you email customers who have abandoned their carts and provide them with a discount or a better deal.
+This feature helps you email customers who have abandoned their carts and provides them with a discount or a better deal.

 While learning about the abandoned cart recovery of Shopify, I came across the fact that you can provide different offers based on the steps the customer has left the cart.
 This means with the help of conditional formatting, you can send personalized emails or messages to customers who have: